Learn / Guides / Ecommerce guide

 6. Woopra

-Woopra is advanced customer journey and ecommerce analytics software with a free plan for tracking up to 500,000 actions/month.
+Woopra is an advanced customer journey and ecommerce analytics software with a free plan for tracking up to 500,000 actions/month.
 Woopra collects data on every customer interaction with your store.

 💰 Use Woopra to grow your ecommerce store by: